Breast Augmentation Recovery Guide in Norwalk, CT

 The best advice for reducing discomfort during your recovery is to adhere to your surgeon’s postoperative care instruction guidelines carefully.
 Arranging assistance from a friend or loved one for a few days to help with daily activities, childcare, and chores will aid in a quicker recovery.
 Providing a quiet, comfortable bedroom with plenty of pillows and water will enable your body to relax and recuperate without getting dehydrated.
 Having plenty of fresh, healthy, easy-to-prepare meals will allow you to regain your energy and help you on your way to enjoying your enhanced breasts.

 Dr. Rick Rosen and his staff are dedicated to providing the best care to all patients.
-If you would like to learn more concerning breast augmentation, please contact our office by calling 203.899.0000 today.
+If you would like to learn more concerning breast augmentation, please contact our office in Norwalk, CT by calling 203.899.0000 today or fill out our online contact form.